I will try to make a list of items here, but I could probably write a book on this.

 michael.gr - What is wrong with UUIDs and GUIDs.

 - Do It Right ™.
 Avoid taking shortcuts in the name of immediate savings now but at the expense of headaches later, because the later headaches invariably end-up costing orders of magnitude more than the immediate savings.
-When some colleague, manager, or decision-maker suggests to "make it simple now, and worry about making it right later" they are imagining that they are being smart and they are helping optimize things, while in fact they are being a smart-ass, and they are suggesting nothing but a technical crime to be committed.
+When some colleague, manager, or decision-maker suggests to "make it simple now, and worry about making it right later" they are imagining that they are being smart and they are helping optimize things, while in fact they are being a smart-ass, and they are suggesting that a technical crime be committed.

 An example of this, which has already been mentioned, is finding proper names for identifiers.
 If you want to introduce a new identifier, finding a proper name for it may require opening up the thesaurus, spending a considerable amount of time creating a list of candidate words, opening up the dictionary, looking up the exact meaning of each candidate word, applying the process of elimination, etc. So, you can save lots of time right now by skipping all this and simply calling it something meaningless, or worse yet, something inaccurate and therefore misleading.
 It is a fact that you will indeed experience immediate time savings right now if you do this.
 However, it is also a fact that the time you save now by performing this act of sabotage against yourself will invariably be paid a hundredfold later, when you and your coworkers will be wondering what on earth was meant by this meaningless name, or struggling with the realization that it is being used in the code in ways that are in conflict with its meaning.